The potato House Project

 At the potato house, we are committed to providing the tools and resources so our community members can achieve sustainable lifestyles.
 We’re always striving to deliver environmentally friendly, creative, and educational events and fundraisers.
 We have been an operating non profit organization for over 10 years!
-The house “The Potato House” is located downtown Williams Lake on the land of the Secwepemc1 in the central Cariboo region of British Columbia.
+The heritage house “The Potato House” is located at 49 Borland St, downtown Williams Lake on the land of the Secwepemc1 in the central Cariboo region of British Columbia.

 Tours of the house

 We love to welcome our visitors into the Potato House!
 There is so much history and character within the house to learn from.
 It is the only registered heritage home in Williams Lake.

 We’re the only drive through composting site in British Columbia, open to the public 365 days of the year!
 Our composting services are located on site and maintained by local volunteers.

 The founder of the Potato House, Mary Forbes, has a husband with a passion for beekeeping.
 We are so lucky to have beautiful bees on our property to pollinate our gardens!

 A truly amazing venue for local arts and culture events.
 This space is by far the most welcoming in all of Williams Lake.
 I always look forward to the next thing that the Potato House does.